hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

     ```
   * The available trace under ~/.mail/from will detail the different steps of the action and allow you to troubelshoot any issue.

-A﻿ set of notebooks that will be used by the student to follow instructions cells in markdown and run code cells leveraging the relevant kernel.
+* A﻿ set of notebooks that will be used by the student:

+ * Containing instructions cells in markdown and run code cells leveraging the relevant kernel.
 If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.

 A workshop should come up with at least :